mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 - [Known Issues](#known-issues)

 ## What's New
+### 10.1.2
+- Add next button when the chat received chat is close event

 ### 10.1.1
 - Remove image on quiz and add `backgroundColor` to [ActiveQuizTheme](#themes)
 - Add "Not authenticated" status on the chat